bckohan/lahop-tracker/README.md

 * tags the thread with the HOP tag
 * forwards each message in the thread to the configured address

+To use this script, login to the email address holding the HOPs to forward and navigate to https://script.google.com/.
+Create a project called "Forward Hops" (or whaterver) and paste the forwardHops.gs code into the editor.
+Edit the FORWARD_TO address at the top of the file and hit the run button.
+Only run this script once for each address.

 ## Formatting and Spreadsheet Customization